Explore chapters and articles related to this topic

 Two types of problems are encountered in the analysis of heat exchangers.
 The first type of problem is the calculation of the dimensions of the heat exchangers.
 It is quite easy to find the dimensions of the heat exchanger with the logarithmic mean temperature difference (LMTD) method when the mass flow rates and the inlet and outlet temperatures of hot and cold fluids are known or can be deduced from the energy balance.
 The second type of problem is to find the outlet temperatures of hot and cold fluids in the heat exchanger, heat transfer rate, mass flow rates and inlet temperatures are known.
 The LMTD method can be used to solve this problem, but it is not useful because it requires many iterations.
 In 1955, Kays and London developed the e-NTU method, which significantly simplifies the solution of such problems [49].

-Published in Cogent Engineering, 2020
+Published in Heat Transfer Engineering, 2020